rmit-sdo-2024-s2/s3962053-assignment-1/README.md

 npm start
 ```
 - Purpose:
-+ The `sudo systemctl start mongod` command ensures that the MongoDB service is running locally, which is required for the application to function properly.
+  - The `sudo systemctl start mongod` command ensures that the MongoDB service is running locally, which is required for the application to function properly.
-+ The `npm start` command starts the Notes application, making it available at `http://localhost:3000` (or another specified port).
+  - The `npm start` command starts the Notes application, making it available at `http://localhost:3000` (or another specified port).
 - Expected Output:
-+ Confirmation that the MongoDB service has started successfully.
+ - Confirmation that the MongoDB service has started successfully.
-+ A message indicating that the server is running and listening on the specified port.
+ - A message indicating that the server is running and listening on the specified port.
-- Screenshot
+- Screenshot:

-### 2. Static Code Analysis (Linting)
+### 2.Static Code Analysis (Linting)
 - Command:
 bash
 ```